jlpteaching/ECS201A/hw1/hw1.rst

 Overview
 --------

+The purpose of this assignment is dualfold.
+First, to expose you to gem5, which we will use more heavily later in the semester.
+Second, to give you experience measuring performance on different systems and comparing and contrasting those systems.

 For this assignment, you will go through the first few parts of the gem5_ tutorial by yourself. gem5 is a system simulator.
 It is a modular platform for computer-system architecture research, encompassing system-level architecture as well as processor micro-architecture.